pide2000/raspibase/roles/wireguard-pi-client/README.md

 Requirements
 ------------

-You need an running wireguard server and you have to configure the client as a peer on the wireguard server.
+You need a running wireguard server and you have to configure the client as a peer on the wireguard server.

 Role Variables
 --------------